Table of Contents

 Regular dental check-ups are vital for individuals with osteoporosis.

-These appointments allow the dentist to closely monitor the teeth and jawbone’s condition, providing timely interventions when necessary.
+These appointments allow the dentist to monitor the condition of the teeth and jawbone closely and provide timely interventions when necessary.

 2. Nutrition